weblicht/curb/src/components/DataContainer/README.md

      container.
 This is here known as *choosing* an object (think: radio buttons).
 No more than one object in a container can be chosen, although a chosen object can be unchosen.

+[^1]: Note that these two senses of 'selecting' an object *in a
+    user interface* are both different from the sense in which objects are selected *from the Redux store* by a selector function

 **Important**: if you want your data container to support choosing and selecting data objects inside it, you *must* give it an `id` prop that